 If reliable tools become available, it is also essential that the tools are used with high fidelity to ensure their reliability.
-This is particularly important as the Agency is proposing that the tools will be used every day by many different assessors with different professional qualifications.
-It is well known that often tools perform better in research settings, with fewer individuals doing assessments, than in real world conditions.
+This is particularly important as the NDIA is proposing that the tools will be used every day by many different assessors with different professional qualifications and with different levels of experience.
+It is well known that tools often perform better in research settings, with fewer individuals doing assessments, than in "real world" conditions.

-It is also important to note that "independent" in the context of IA really means that it is being undertaken by someone who was not known to the participant prior to the process.
-However, this is distinct from the core questions, above, which address whether the tools, when used appropriately by the independent assessors, lead to accurate and equitable funding for each participant.
+It is also important to note that "independent" in the context of IA really means that assessments are being undertaken by someone who is not known to the participant prior to the beginning of the process.
+This must be differentiated from the core questions above, which address whether the tools, when used appropriately by the independent assessors, lead to accurate and equitable funding for each participant.